 Vertical Storage Solutions

 Incorporating vertical storage frees up floor space, a must-have in small bathrooms.
-Floating shelves or wall-mounted racks keep things tidy and accessible.
+Floating shelves or wall-mounted racks are excellent DIY bathroom storage ideas that keep things tidy and accessible.

 Neo-Angle Shower Sophistication